 You may not realize it, but the culture can program people to behave like a trout.
-The programming of our culture is so ingrained that most people fail to notice it.
+The ongoing programming of our culture is so ingrained that most people don’t notice it.
 How about you?

 They learn to make the right lures, and they know how to get us to buy what they are selling.
 It doesn’t matter if we don’t need it.
-They will create the need for us to buy.
-All of this sounds rather sinister.
+They will create the need and make sure we will buy it.
 What’s behind this programming?

 Unmasking Behavior Modification

-The development of media as a selling tool began with the first films in the 1920s.
+The development of media as a selling tool began in the modern age with the first films in the 1920s.
 The German propaganda department pioneered the advertising machine, using focus groups and response ratings at showings.
 “Triumph of the Will” is a propaganda film created in post-war Germany (1935), is the most famous.

-The advertising industry was born out of this social manipulation technology.
-Today, they use these tactics to sell everything from cars to soap.
+Social manipulation has found it’s the home of the advertising industry, but the roots go back much further.
+Today, various organizations use these tactics to sell everything from cars and soap to religious and political ideologies.
 You’ll see all the same tactics used in propaganda films, from celebrity endorsements and brand recognition to fear, greed, and sex appeal.

 But, just like the trout, we often find out too late that they have deceived us, but it’s too late; the hook is in our mouth, and this is their goal.
 Are things beginning to sound fishy?

-The behavior we talked about above is the goal of “behavioral modification (1).”
-The processes or techniques that can achieve this goal center on two areas.
-Eliciting an emotional response to peer or social pressure.
+The behavior we talked about above is the stated goal of “behavioral modification (1).”
+And the processes or techniques that can achieve this goal center on two areas: our fears and desires.
+The idea is to elicit an emotional response, fear, anger, sexual desire, social acceptance, etc. They use everything from shame to peer or social pressure.
 Their favorites are triggering our basic fears.

-They cultivate a short attention span.
+Another part of the programming is the cultivation of a short attention span.
+The reason for this is simple: you get people to make quick emotional decisions to buy.
 To optimize the effect, you start early in life.
 It’s best to start the programming when they are children.
 Then you can exploit their habitual behavior for as long as they live.
-It’s the long-range goal of behavior modification to make us life-long customers of whatever they sell.
+It’s the long-range goal of behavior modification to make us lifelong customers of whatever they sell.

 If you didn’t know this programming was going on, it’s not your fault.
-A great deal of effort making you behave like a trout.
-Psychological conditioning is expensive.
-Advertisers look at what they are trying to sell and then create an emotional link to drive people to buy their product or idea.
+A great deal of effort goes into making you behave like a trout.
+Psychological conditioning is expensive, but worth the investment.
+Advertisers look at what they have to sell and then create an emotional link to drive people to buy their product or idea.

 Who is to Blame?